jorgebucaran/fisher/man/man7/fisher-faq.md

 ### What is a Fishfile?

-A plain text file that lists what plugins you have installed or a plugin's dependencies to other plugins.
+A plain text file consists of a lists of installed plugins or dependencies to other plugins.

 Fishfiles let you share plugin configurations across multiple installations, allow plugins to declare dependencies, and prevent information loss in case of system failure.
 See also `fisher help fishfile`.